Albert Pujols hits 698th home run, ties game for Cardinals - MLB | NBC Sports

-ST. LOUIS (AP) Albert Pujols hit his 698th home run, a tying two-run drive in the sixth inning that sparked the St. Louis Cardinals over the Cincinnati Reds 6-5 on Friday night.
+ST. LOUIS — Albert Pujols hit his 698th home run, a tying two-run drive in the sixth inning that sparked the St. Louis Cardinals over the Cincinnati Reds 6-5 on Friday night.

 Pujols hit a first-pitch slider from Raynel Espinal 427 feet into the left-field stands for his 19th home run this season, tying the score 4-4.
 Pujols trails only Barry Bonds (762), Hank Aaron (755) and Babe Ruth (714) on the career list.